AbhishekKarmakar5/Feed-forward-neural-network-implementation-from-scratch/README.md

 6) sweep_functionality.py - In this file count=100 has been considered for wandb.agent and tried out with various different parameters to figure out the best hyperparameters which leads to best validation accuracy.

+Flexibility of the code - In train.py you can change the 'layer_architecture' inside the train_arguments(args) function to set the number of hidden layers and the number of neurons in each hidden layer.

 ## Getting Started

 Install the requirements.txt